aadm/aadm.github.io/about.md

 To browse through the posts use either the [archive](archive.html) where everything is listed in chronological order or the [tags page](tags.html) where posts are arranged according to subject.

+***

+Unless otherwise stated all the content appearing in aadm.github.com is my (Alessandro Amato del Monte) exclusive property.
+You may share and distribute my work but you cannot modify it, and obviously you cannot make money out of it.

+Read the [Creative Commons Attribution (CC BY-NC-ND 3.0)](http://creativecommons.org/licenses/by-nc-nd/3.0/) license for details.

+In other words: please do not manipulate or remix my photos, illustrations and content without my consent.
+You may link to the site and quote selected text on a fair use basis, providing a link back to the original content is provided.
+Re-publishing of complete posts or articles is not permitted.

+If I put here something made by others I will clearly state it and never appropriate somebody else's work.
+I expect to be treated the same way.

+If in doubt, ask me first: we may become friends.

+***

 <!-- The following is a list of the tags used in this blog.
 Click on one of these to see all the posts on the selected subject.

 [apple](http://scriptogr.am/aadm/tag/apple) |